fomenko-ai/cranberrypy/README.md

 ## Functionality
 * Building dependency diagrams similar to UML
 * Generating documentation text using AI
+* Generating code using dependency diagrams and AI
 * Chatting with AI in the context of the entire project or a single module